 Always a keen observer of her surroundings and the world around her, Jen has been recording these images in her mind and on paper since childhood.
 She received a Bachelor of Arts in Art Education from St. Thomas Aquinas College - Sparkhill, New York.
 Throughout adulthood, Jen often worked in various mediums, including photography and ceramics, as well as painting.
 At this time, her art remained a hobby, as she was busy raising three daughters.
 Following a traumatic closed head injury, Jen began to paint as a therapeutic means to stimulate brain activity.
 She loved the feel of the paints and canvas beneath her fingers as she “connected” with her work in a very real sense.
 Many of her works were created using her fingers and hands rather than brushes.
 She prefers this method when the subject matter and medium allows.
 It is very instinctual and “free”.
 Her paintings contain brilliant vivid color, and expressive form and movement.
 “I have learned from painting, that painting expresses feeling, and I want my viewers to be able to ‘react’, to feel something, when viewing my work.
 Not to just view a pretty picture.
 Unless that pretty picture makes them happy whenever they look at it; that’s a reaction!”
 Recently her work has exploded, reaching new levels.
 By working with tar and/or mixed media, she creates a dramatic surface with the subject matter becoming more abstract/contemporary.
 Jen now paints full time from her studio in her home near Philadelphia.
 Her work has been chosen for many juried art shows throughout South Florida & the Northeast, and she is privately collected and corporatelt collected.
 Before recently moving to PA, she was a member of The Barn Artists’ Group and The Seabranch Art League, both of Hobe Sound, Florida.

 Well...
-I've been here for a few months now and all unpacked and ORGANIZED!
+I've been here for quite a few months now and all unpacked and ORGANIZED!
 My life has been super busy but I am definitely making time to create some fun pieces.
-I don't always have the time to post them on social media, but I'm being diligent about including all new work onto my price list and of course this web site!
+I don't always have the time to post them on social media, but I have decided to post my very best work here on my website.
+To make a purchase of my art please feel free to contact me through this site or email me at firstname.lastname@example.org.
+The balance of my artwork will be featured on Pinterest.
 I couldn't be happier here up North with family, and the 4 seasons, and this beautiful studio.

 What you've been viewing is my new website!
 Something I have been dreaming about for a long time.
 And like my painting... it will always be a work in progress.
 Don't be surprised to see changes, because... well... that's me!